nigel-sirisomphone/stupid-carousel/README.md

-Mini Carousel
+Stupid Carousel
 ==============================================================

 @author Nigel Sirisomphone
 @date 17/10/2013

 Flyweight carousel plugin.
 This has a few simple methods that handle navigation of the carousel.
+Just messing about.

 *Public Methods:  e.g. $(el).miniCarousel(x);*
 - []           : simply enter destination slide